Reconnaissance Blind Chess

 Networking issues are the responsibility of the participant.
 (While we make no promises about what we will be able to do, if it seems clear that a network issue alters top rankings, the organizers maintain discretion to try to resolve the issue in a fair manner.
 We do not want uncontrollable networking issues significantly affecting the tournament).

 By participating in the competition, competitors agree to allow the organizers to use the collected data (moves and timing) in any manner.
 All game replays will be available on our website.

 Unless explicitly stated otherwise, everyone age 18 years of age or older is eligible to compete for the monetary prize.

 Competition organizers and members of the Johns Hopkins University Applied Physics Laboratory (JHU/APL), the leading organization, and the Johns Hopkins University (JHU) cannot compete for the monetary prize.

-Competition organizers and members of JHU/APL may create baseline algorithms, which may play against other bots in the final tournament.
+Competition organizers and members of JHU/APL may create bots, which may play against other bots in the final tournament.